 The most popular reverse mortgage in the United States today is the FHA-insured home equity conversion mortgage, or HECM (often pronounced heck-um by industry insiders).
 If somebody you know recently got a reverse mortgage, it’s likely they got a HECM.

 You always remain the owner of your home and you’re free to leave it to your heirs.
-Your heirs will inherit any equity remaining in the home whether they wish to keep it, sell it, or let the bank sell it.
+Your heirs will inherit any equity remaining in the home whether they choose to keep it or sell it.

 The HECM is a non recourse loan, which means the most that will ever have to be repaid is the value of the home.
-If the home isn’t worth enough to pay off the entire balance, FHA will cover the shortage.
+FHA covers the shortage if your home isn’t worth enough to pay off the entire loan balance.

 The HECM is highly versatile and can be tailored to your financial goals and needs.
 Proceeds can be received in the form of a lump sum, line of credit, term or tenure income, or some combination of all of these options.